simplicitesoftware/docs/content/CTG_50_docs/CTG_50_ui/LSN_20_search-syntax/search-syntax.md

 Alternatively you can use search filters named `dmin__<field name>` or `dmax__<field name>`

-### Porximity search on geographical coordinates fields
+### Proximity search on geographical coordinates fields

 As of version 5.3, geographical coordinates fields allows "proximity" search using syntax: `<latitude>;<longitude>~<distance with unit, e.g. 100mi, 10km, ...>`.